tim-peterson/timrpeterson/_posts/2016-05-14-a-phd-is-a-startup.markdown

 The business - People will say business != research project.
 One is to make money, one is for knowledge!
 For a large % of cases, this is all just about the timing of the payoff.
 It's hard to argue aiming for a faster payoff is a bad thing.
 And of course your funding source wants your thing to have an impact on the world.
 Please tell me a scenario where impact isn't judged by money.
 I'll wait.

 The founder - Just out of college, the CEO/PhD student is clueless but hungry.
 They want to learn.
 During your grad school startup you will.
-Also, typical length of the phd/startup, 3-6 years, is a realistic amount of time that it takes to learn how to learn.
+Also, the typical length of the phd/startup, 3-6 years, is a realistic amount of time that it takes to learn how to learn.
 Success or failture, after that, you can do whatever.
 You will be better at the next thing.

 Stanford embraces the phd/startup mindset (Google co-founders being a most famous example).
 Harvard - with its *litigate first* stance - does not.
 Betting against Harvard is like betting against the Yankees.
 Strange things happen in sports though, Steph Curry, so I wouldn't be too surprised by the same happening in academics.